-In this course students will gain knowledge of industry-standard techniques, terminology, and how to work in a professional production pipeline.
+In this course, students will gain knowledge of industry-standard techniques, terminology, and how to work in a professional production timeline.

-We will focus primarily on the production of two-dimensional animation, exploring story-boarding, visual development, animation and post production.
-The final assignment will be a group project.
-You will learn to communicate effectively with your team and watch as ideas come to life.
+We will focus primarily on the production of two-dimensional animation, exploring story-boarding, visual development, animation and post-production.
+The final assignment will be a group project, where each student adds their unique voice and style to create a single animation reel.
 You will leave this course with a demo reel and an animated short for your portfolio.
 This class is highly recommended for anyone who wants a better understanding of how to create animated films or hopes to enter the animation industry.

 Anthony Scalmato is the Department Chair of Animation and an Assistant Professor at the Cleveland Institute of Art.
 He has created more than a hundred published works which have been viewed on television, web and mobile devices.
 Before joining CIA, Scalmato worked as a Senior Creative Developer at American Greetings where he provided animations, illustrations and art direction for products that are viewed globally by millions of people every month.
 His clients include Applebee’s, Disney, Pixar, Sony, UPS, Taylor Swift, Wal-Mart, M&M’s, Ferraro Chocolates and many other Fortune 500 companies.
 To view Anthony's work, visit anthonyscalmato.com.